 • Making purchases, receiving a gift, or inheriting something of value

-• Coverage Limits and Special Limits vary depending on the valuable item that’s insured.
-If you rent or own, and whether you have comprehensive, basic, or broad coverage, your available coverage will differ.
+• Coverage and Special Limits vary depending on the insured valuable item.
+Whether you rent or own, and whether you have comprehensive, essential, or broad coverage, your available coverage will differ.

-In summary, if the value or number of jewelry items that you own is higher than what your home policy limits include, you can either add a jewelry rider to your existing insurance or purchase a standalone jewelry insurance policy.
-Jewelry insurance provides an extra level of care for some of your most cherished possessions, so if you are unsure of what option is best for you, be sure to speak to your isure broker today!
+In summary, if the value or number of jewelry items you own is higher than your home policy limits, you can add a jewelry rider to your existing insurance or purchase a standalone jewelry insurance policy.
+Jewelry insurance helps protect your most cherished possessions.
+If you are unsure which option is best for you, please speak with your isure broker today.

 Related Articles